copious-world/shm-typed-lru/readme.md

 Given a key to a shared memory structure obtained by shm.create, this will create an LRU data structure in the shared memory region.
 The record size is new information not give to shm.create.
 The region size should be the same (see *count*).
 The basic communication use is for one process to be the master of the region.
 Call that process the initializer.
 Initialization creates data structurs.
 When *i\_am\_initializer* is set to false, the process using this module will read the existing data structures.

 Within the library, each process will have a hash map (C++ unorderd_map) that maps hashes to the offsets (from the start of the shared block).
 Initialization sets up the map, which grows and shrinks as elements are added or removed.

-Prior to future work, these trees will need to be updated by processes that do not add new records, but that read the records.
-So, communication beyond this module will be required.
-(Future work: a shared hash map in fixed memory.
-Communication will still be required, but less.)
+Returns the number of elements that may be stored in the region.

 ### getSegmentSize(key)

 Given a key for a shared memory region, this returns the length of just that region.

+### lru\_max\_count(key)

+Given a key for a shared memory region initialized with initLRU, this returns the maximum number of elements of size *record\_size*. (good to use in initHopScotch)

-### set(key,hash,value)
+### set(key,value,hash,[index])

 The application creates a hash key fitting UInt32.
 The key becomes the identifier for the stored value.
 The value should fit within the *record\_size* provided to initLRU.
+An index, used to distinguish the element in case of a hash collision may be optionally passed. *index* defaults to zero.

 Returns: UInt32 offset to the element record.
 (Care should be taken when using the index versions of get, set, del.

-### get_el\_hash(key,hash)
+### get_el\_hash(key,hash,[index])

 Retuns the value previously stored in conjunction with the provided hash.
+If the element was stored with an index, the same index should be passed.

-### del_key(key,hash)
+### del_key(key,hash,[index])

 Deletes the record (moves it to the free list), and removes the hash from  any hash map data structures governed by the module.
+If the element was stored with an index, the same index should be passed.

 ### get_el(key,index)